GSA-TTS/10x-website/pages/homepage.md

     button_link: "/link/to/page"

 section_2_static_content:
-  title: "206 investments and counting."
+  title: "206 investments and counting"
   button_text: "Discover our investment portfolios"
   button_link: "/reports/"

 section_3_content:
-  title: "Take a look at some of our best investments so far."
+  title: "Take a look at some of our best investments so far"
   cards:
   - subtitle: "Benefits Eligibility & Delivery"
     title: "BEARS, the benefit eligibility estimator"